DON'T BE ANOTHER STATISTIC.

-As some of you may know from following me on Facebook, Twitter, or Instagram, I am neck deep in a front-end rebuild of my 1972 Harley-Davidson Shovelhead FLH.
 I have completely disassembled both fork legs, methodically cleaned each internal part, and ordered the replacement parts necessary to put things back together.

-Of course, when all is said and done, I am going to have to refill the front forks.
 Therefore, I thought I would share with everyone some Harley-Davidson fork oil specifications – in particular, information regarding the proper fork oil weight to use and capacities for major models.

 Weight: As a default, use 20wt.
 You will want to consider 10wt and 30wt under more extreme conditions (riding-wise or temperature-wise).

--Note that “wet” means you drained the fork leg from the drain plug and plan to refill, while dry means the fork leg has been completely disassembled for a rebuild.
 In the first case, there is a little residual oil left in the fork leg.
 In the second case, you are filling a fork leg that is bone dry (requiring a little more).

--Most Harley-Davidson models have a drain screw in the bottom.
 However, the only way to truly drain all the oil is to remove the leg from the triple tree and turn it upside down.

--If needed, but the conversion between ounces and mL is 1 oz = 29.5735 mL
+If needed, the conversion between ounces and mL is 1 oz = 29.5735 mL

--The table generally covers “earlier” model Harleys, as these are the ones I am more familiar with.
 If you have another Harley or even another make/model of motorcycle and need your specification, please feel free to reach out via the contact page.
 I have a ridiculous number of manuals, and I will try my best to help where I can.

 Name/Model | Wet | Dry |